Adyen/adyen-commercetools/extension/docs/Restore.md

 }
 ```

-To crate payment session via our integration, you need to set the `createSessionRequest` custom field to existing commercetools payment, those steps are described already on the web components integration guide on[Step 4.
-Create a payment session](#step-4-create-a-payment-session).
+To crate payment session via our integration, you need to set the `createSessionRequest` custom field to existing commercetools payment, those steps are described already on the web components integration guide on [Step 4.
+Create a payment session](./WebComponentsIntegrationGuide.md#step-4-create-a-payment-session).
+As stated there, the create session request payload only requires basic information like amount, currency, return URL, etc. To create a payment session with offset costs included, the merchant server needs to extend the payload with the required amount splits.